tishmal/tishmal/README.md

 </div>

-## 💫 Обо мне
+## 💫 About Me

-- 💼 Создаю масштабируемые веб-приложения и корпоративные системы
+- 💼 build scalable web applications and enterprise systems
-- 🌱 Постоянно изучаю новые технологии и лучшие практики разработки
+- 🌱 I constantly explore new technologies and development best practices
-- 🎯 Стремлюсь к написанию чистого и эффективного кода
+- 🎯 I strive to write clean and efficient code

 ---